John Wayne: Subsequent films and breakthrough

 After the commercial failure of The Big Trail, Wayne was relegated to small roles in A pictures, including Columbia's The Deceiver (1931), in which he played a corpse.
+From 1932 to 1933, he starred in six B movie Westerns for Leon Schlesinger Productions and Warner Bros.
+Pictures.
+Wayne disliked their constant reuse of footage starring Ken Maynard and their extremely cheap production value, which reflected Schlesinger's focus on his more successful Looney Tunes and Merrie Melodies animated film series.

-He appeared in the serial The Three Musketeers (1933), an updated version of the Alexandre Dumas novel in which the protagonists were soldiers in the French Foreign Legion in then-contemporary North Africa.
-He played the lead, with his name over the title, in many low-budget Poverty Row Westerns, mostly at Monogram Pictures and serials for Mascot Pictures Corporation.
+Wayne appeared in the serial The Three Musketeers (1933), an updated version of the Alexandre Dumas novel in which the protagonists were soldiers in the French Foreign Legion in then-contemporary North Africa.
+He played the lead, with his name over the title, in many low-budget Poverty Row Westerns, mostly at Monogram Pictures, and in serials for Mascot Pictures Corporation.
 By Wayne's own estimation, he appeared in about 80 of these horse operas from 1930 to 1939.
 In Riders of Destiny (1933), he became one of the first singing cowboys of film, albeit via dubbing.
-Wayne also appeared in some of the Three Mesquiteers Westerns, whose title was a play on the Dumas classic.
+He also appeared in some of the Three Mesquiteers Westerns, whose title was a play on the Dumas classic.

 He was mentored by stuntmen in riding and other Western skills.
 Stuntman Yakima Canutt and Wayne developed and perfected stunts and onscreen fisticuffs techniques that are still in use.
-One of the main innovations with which Wayne is credited in these early Poverty Row Westerns is allowing the good guys to fight as convincingly as the bad guys, by not always making them fight clean.
-Wayne claimed, "Before I came along, it was standard practice that the hero must always fight clean.
+One of Wayne's main innovations in these early Poverty Row Westerns was allowing heroes to fight as convincingly as villains, by not always making them fight clean.
+Wayne said, "Before I came along, it was standard practice that the hero must always fight clean.
 The heavy was allowed to hit the hero in the head with a chair or throw a kerosene lamp at him or kick him in the stomach, but the hero could only knock the villain down politely and then wait until he rose.
 I changed all that.
 I threw chairs and lamps.
 I fought hard and I fought dirty.
-I fought to win."
+I fought to win".

 Wayne's second breakthrough role came with John Ford's Stagecoach (1939).
-Because of Wayne's B-movie status and track record in low-budget Westerns throughout the 1930s, Ford had difficulty getting financing for what was to be an A-budget film.
+Because of Wayne's B movie status and track record in low-budget Westerns throughout the 1930s, Ford had difficulty securing financing for what was intended as an A‑budget film.
 After rejection by all the major studios, Ford struck a deal with independent producer Walter Wanger in which Claire Trevor—a much bigger star at the time—received top billing.
-Stagecoach was a huge critical and financial success, and Wayne became a mainstream star.
-Cast member Louise Platt credited Ford as saying at the time that Wayne would become the biggest star ever because of his appeal as the archetypal "everyman".
+Stagecoach was a major critical and financial success, and Wayne became a mainstream star.
+Cast member Louise Platt later credited Ford as saying that Wayne would become the biggest star ever because of his appeal as the archetypal "everyman".